tapeau/NSCOM02---MCO2/README.md

 ## Running the program
 Build and run the client with the necessary parameters.

+- Parameter 1 (string): The name or address of the server.
+Must be a string.
-- Parameter 1 (int): The amount of echo requests the program will send to the server
+- Parameter 2 (int): The amount of echo requests the program will send to the server.
+Must be a positive integer.
-- Parameter 2 (string): The name or address of the server
 ```
-python ICMP.py <amount> <server>
+python ICMP.py <server> <amount>
 ```

 ### Examples:
 ```
-python ICMP.py 4 localhost
+python ICMP.py localhost 4
 ```
 ```
-python ICMP.py 11 example.com
+python ICMP.py example.com 11
 ```

+## Additional credits
+All additional credits and references can be found at the top of the source file.